Contact information

 I am a Postdoctoral Research Scientist working with Vladyslav Vyazovskiy and Zoltán Molnár.
 I completed a DPhil in tinnitus and sleep research supervised by Victoria Bajo-Lorenzana, Vladyslav Vyazovskiy and Fernando Nodal at the University of Oxford.
 Previously, I conducted an MSc. project on sleep-dependent sound processing in the group of Livia de Hoz at the Max-Planck-Institute for Experimental Medicine, after having obtained a BSc. in Biology at the Georg-August University in Göttingen, Germany.

-I am also a science writer with articles contributed to The Oxford Scientist, The Oxford Student, Phenotype Magazine and Oxford Scholastica Academy.
+I am also a science writer with articles contributed to The Conversation, The Oxford Scientist, The Oxford Student, Phenotype Magazine and Oxford Scholastica Academy.
 I was editor for the Oxford Scientist and produced the Frontiers of Science print issue.
-I am currently editor for research.careers.org.
+I am currently an editor and the Events Lead for research.careers.org.
 Moreover, I taught neuroscience classes for Balliol College Oxford and Oxford Scholastica Academy.

 Recent publications